carmesim/passgen.c/README.md

 # passgen.c

----
-this is a simple password generator written in C it will generate a strong password for you to use
+this is a simple password generator written in C, it will generate a strong password for you to use

-### how it works
+## how it works
         $ spg <options>
-if no options were specified, spg will ask you for your password length.
+if no options were specified, spg will ask you for your password length, right now there are only two options
-        -h, --help      	Show this message and exit.

         -v, --vocab     	Set a vocabulary on which passwords are generated from.
         -s, --size      	Set the size of the generated password.

-### this is how it looks
+## this is how it looks
 ![passgen in action](screenshot.png)

-### depends on
+## depends on
 - gcc
+- make
 - qmake
-- make

-### installation
+## installation
 - clone the git repo

         $ git clone https://github.com/carmesim/passgen.c